Hotels in Copenhagen

 Brussels

 If you’re looking for a unique and relaxing city break with tasty food, stunning scenery and plenty of atmosphere, Brussels is the destination for you.
-This quaint city will impress you with its Art Nouveau architecture, relaxed cafe culture and cool art scene.
-Take in the magnificent buildings at Grand Palace, stop off for a glass of Gulden Draak, and be sure to purchase a box of homemade Belgian chocolates to take home.
+This old-meets-new city will impress you with its Art Nouveau architecture, relaxed cafe culture and cool art scene.
+Take in the opulent golden architecture of the spectacular Grand Place square, stop off for a glass of Gulden Draak beer, and be sure to buy a box of homemade Belgian chocolates to take home – if they make it that far!

 Things to do